 The Vietnam North–South express railway is a proposed high speed railway that would replace the current North–South railway between Hanoi and Ho Chi Minh City.
 The new railway would be a double-track standard gauge (1,435 mm) electric railway with a track length of 1,570 km.
 Train speeds have been proposed from anywhere between 150 km/h to 350 km/h.
+Read more about the proposed speeds of the North-South Express Railway.

 The current Hanoi – Ho Chi Minh City railway is a single track metre-gauge railway using diesel locomotives.
 The fastest service on the 1,726 km track takes 29 hrs, 30 mins at an average speed of 58.5 km/h.
 This railway was completed in 1936 (known then as the Transindochinois Railway), and the journey took 40 hours.
 This is the same speed of some local services that still operate today.